 What is behavioural segmentation?

 Behavioural segmentation is one type of market segmentation within the field of behavioural marketing.
-This looks at exploring groups, audiences, prospects, and customers by their actions and behaviours.
+This looks at exploring similarities between groups, audiences, prospects, and customers by their actions and behaviours.
 Where demographic and psychographic segmentation study who makes up your customer base, behavioural segmentation looks at what your customers do.

 - Customers’ overall knowledge and awareness of it